IndustrialShields/arduino-Tools40/README.md

 ### ModbusTCPMaster

-***Both ModbusTCPMaster and ModbusTCPSlave are only available for Industrial Shields devices, but you can modify them to be used in other Arduino devices***
+***Both ModbusTCPMaster and ModbusTCPSlave are only available for Industrial Shields devices, but you can modify them to be used in other Arduino or ESP32 devices***

 The ModbusTCPMaster module implements the Modbus TCP Master capabilities.